Hyukjoo-Lee/Hyukjoo-Lee-Employee-Directory.github.io/README.md

 This Web application is to show employee's information cards

-Skills: HTML, CSS, JavaScript,AJAX, API
+Skills: HTML, CSS, JavaScript, AJAX, API